own: empowering consumers of menstrual products.

 next steps.

-Implement a flexible period kit subscription or modular purchase flow that allows users to customized their monthly supply by mixing product types (e.g., tampons + liners + period underwear).
-In effect, the DIY sampling kit could hit two birds with one stone: provide opportunities to sample new products and to purchase on a need-by-need basis.
+A flexible period kit subscription or modular purchase flow that allows users to customized their monthly supply by mixing product types (e.g., tampons + liners + period underwear)

 Open a retail marketplace where customers who previously purchased a DIY sampling kit can purchase multi-count packages at a discounted price.